CPlusPluss/DesignPatterns/comportamentais/observer/observer.md

         public void setValor(double valor) {
           this.valor = valor;
-          foreach (AcaoObserver interessado in this.interessados) {
+          foreach (Observador interessado in this.interessados) {
             interessado.notificaAlteracao(this);
           }
         }